-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 245 governing cochlear implantation coverage, with a policy review date of September 2022 and a document update effective January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its cochlear implantation coverage policy, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table